railsadminteam/rails_admin/docs/railsadmin-dsl.md

 end
 ```

-This content is mostly useful when the admin doign the data entry is not familiar with the system or as a way to display inline documentation.
+This content is mostly useful when the admin doing the data entry is not familiar with the system or as a way to display inline documentation.

 **Field groupings - syntax**